 Even if you don’t have access to cooking facilities, marchés are great places to pick up picnic goodies or just a mid-morning nosh; along with fruit and vegetable vendors, you’ll find bakeries, charcutiers (sort of like a deli, but better), and other small stands selling homemade jams, honey, or desserts.
 Some of the covered markets have small cafes and even fully-fledged restaurants inside—these are ideal for sitting down and soaking up the atmosphere.

 A few marché rules: Unless you see evidence to the contrary, don’t pick up your own fruits and vegetables with your hands.
 Wait until the vendor serves you and point.
 Also, don’t be surprised if the line in front of the stand is an amorphous blob of people; this is the French way.
 Surprisingly, fistfights are rare; somehow everyone seems to be aware of who came before them, and if they aren’t, no one seems to care.

-There are marchés in every arrondissement in the city.
-Below is a selective list; you can find hours and locations of all on the municipal website (https://meslieux.paris.fr/marches), or just ask at your hotel for the one closest to where you’re staying.
+Every arrondissement in the city has a marché.
+Below is a selective list; you can find hours and locations of all on the municipal website (https://meslieux.paris.fr/marches), in French only (click on “plus d’infos” for opening times) or just ask at your hotel for the closest one.

-* Marché Batignolles Organic (bd.
-Batignolles btw. rue de Rome and Place Clichy, 17th arrond.; Sat 9am–3pm; Métro: Rome)
+* Marché Batignolles Organic, bd.
+Batignolles btw. rue de Rome and pl.
+Clichy, 17th arrond.
+(Sat 9am–3pm; Métro: Rome)